openownership/data-standard/docs/whatisbodata.md

 And so on.

-<h2>...data clarifying beneficial ownership is often scattered across documents...</h2>
+<h2>...data describing beneficial ownership is often scattered across documents...</h2>

 The data is often included in companies’ annual reports, founding articles and filings to regulatory authorities.
 Bringing it all together can build the big picture about a company’s beneficial owners.